AlexWaveDiver/HFY2PDF/README.md

 # HFY2PDF

-HFY2PDF is a bot aimed to get the latest HFY OC posts and convert them into PDF and ePub.
+HFY2PDF is a bot aimed to get the latest HFY OC posts (from subscribed authors) and convert them into PDF and ePub.

 ## License